cdl-geneseo/geneseo-dictionary/D/Dildo.md

 # Dildo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dildo

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / dɪldəʊ 1.
 Object shaped like an erect penis used for sexual stimulation.“A dildo without a flared base is dangerous.”
 K. Andryshak, 2012